gonoph/linux-sysadmin-helpers/playbooks/Cloud/aws_test_billing_codes/README.md

 ## Usage - Ansible Automation Platform

-1. Prep the local vault file with local credentials
+1. Prep the tower config file with AAP credentials
+2. Create / Edit `vault.yml` with AWS credentials
-2. Install the ansible.controller collection
+3. Install the ansible.controller collection
-3. Run the config playbook
+4. Run the config playbook

 The config playbook `config_aap.yml` will do the following: